vendasta/api-gateway-docs/docs/Guides/Automate/TriggerAutomation.md

 Create an access token with at least `business` scopes following the [Authorization guide](../../Authorization/Authorization.md).

-Create an automation in the Vendasta platform with the "It's triggered via API" [trigger](https://support.vendasta.com/hc/en-us/articles/4406952880919-Automation-triggers) trigger.
+Create an automation in the Vendasta platform with the "It's triggered via API" [trigger](https://support.vendasta.com/hc/en-us/articles/4406952880919-Automation-triggers).

 ## Step 1: Trigger the automation